decretist/Dissertation/Chapter3/chapter3.markdown

-*are* present in this "next-to-last" stage undermines the argument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and poorly if at all integrated into the argument of the *Decretum*.[43] **Pennington also cites early manuscripts of the *Decretum* with 99 and 100 distinctions in Part I as evidence for the continuous evolution of the text between the first and second recensions.**
+*are* present in this "next-to-last" stage undermines the argument going back to Fransen and supported by Lenherr that the Lateran II canons are a last-minute addition, and poorly if at all integrated into the argument of the *Decretum*.[43]
+Pennington also cites early manuscripts of the *Decretum* with 99 distinctions in Part I as evidence for the continuous evolution of the text between the first and second recensions.[44]

 <!--

-Pennington assumes an Iberian origin for Bc, but wasn't it originally Italian?
+Pennington says that the 99-distinction version of the *Decretum* "reached the Iberian peninsula" in the form of Bc.
+Pennington, "Biography of Gratian" 2018, 366-367.
+Pennington does not unambiguously say that he considers Bc to be of Iberian origin.
+Winroth, off the record, considers Bc to be of Italian origin.

   -->